Connect Salesforce to Microsoft Cloud App Security

 Create a new profile by clicking New.

 Choose the profile you just created to deploy Cloud App Security and click Edit.
-This is the profile to be used for the Cloud App Security service account to set up the App connector.
+This profile will be used for the Cloud App Security service account to set up the App connector.

 Make sure you have the following checkboxes enabled: